punchplatform/starters/punchlines/java/punchlets/README.md

 ## Punchlets or Parsers ?

 Punchlets are simple yet powerful.
 Parsers let you package industrial tested and versioned sets of punchlets.
-Once at ease with punchlets, checkout the [../parsers] sample.
+Once at ease with punchlets, checkout the [parsers](../../../parsers) sample.

 ## How it works

-Each example consists of a punchlet (punchlet.punch) and a punchline (punchline.yaml).
+Each example consists of a punchlet (`punchlet.punch`) and a punchline (`punchline.yaml`).

-In the punchline the data generator source is used to send in a log sample.
-The punchlet is then invoked, and a last punchlet function is terminating the punchline graph to print the result to the screen .
+In the punchline, the generator source is used to send in a log sample.
+The punchlet is then invoked, and a punchlet function is terminating the dag to print the result to the screen.

-For example here is the command launched for the arkoon sample:
+For example, here is the command launched for the arkoon sample:

 ```sh
 	docker run -it --rm \